coredns/coredns.io/content/blog/httpsproxy.md

 author = "miek"
 +++

+> Note this requires the *proxy* plugin which has been deprecated.

 Since almost a year Google has a DNS service that can be queried over HTTPS:
 <https://dns.google.com>.
 This means your queries are encrypted and can only be seen by you (and
 Google(!)).
 Seeing all the press about the